Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 Why Do Clothes Smell When Dried Inside?

-- Don’t hang clothes in your bedroom or living area as this can increase the moisture in the air.
+- Avoid certain rooms: Don’t hang clothes in your bedroom or living area, as this can increase the moisture in the air.

-- Wash clothes overnight or in the morning so they have all day to air dry.
+- Time it right: Wash clothes overnight or in the morning, so they have all day to air dry.

-- Put larger items at the top of the drying rack and small ones at the bottom.
-The larger items receive better air flow.
+- Optimize airflow: Put larger items at the top of the drying rack and small ones at the bottom.
+The larger items receive better airflow.

-- Don’t hang clothes over the radiator.
+- Avoid radiators: Don’t hang clothes over the radiator.
 This can fade or damage the clothing and increases moisture levels in the home, which leads to mold and mildew.

-- Do use coat hangers to dry certain garments, such as shirts.
-This keeps the clothes in the correct shape and allows great air flow.
+- Use coat hangers: Do use coat hangers to dry certain garments, such as shirts.
+This keeps the clothes in the correct shape and allows excellent airflow.

-- Spray the clothes with a white vinegar and water mix with added essential oils.
+- Remove damp odors: Spray the clothes with white vinegar and water mixed with added essential oils.
 This will remove damp smells.

-- Do begin air drying the clothes as soon as the washing cycle is over.
-Leaving clothes in the washing machine for too long can lead to damp smelling clothes.
+- Start air drying ASAP: Do begin air drying the clothes as soon as the washing cycle is over.
+Leaving clothes in the washing machine for too long can lead to damp-smelling clothes.

-- Never overlap the clothes while they’re air drying.
+- Space clothing out: Never overlap the clothes while they’re air drying.
 This will slow down the drying time.

 How Do You Hang Clothes on a Drying Rack?

-If the item is heavy, always make sure to dry it flat so it doesn’t stretch.
+If an item is heavy, always dry it flat, so it doesn’t stretch.